 Choose your contractor carefully

-Oklahoma requires all roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act before performing any consumer roofing services.
-Norman homeowners should verify contractor registration status with the state, confirm current general liability and workers' compensation insurance coverage, and request references plus manufacturer certifications.
-An unregistered contractor is operating illegally in Oklahoma.
+Oklahoma requires all roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010) before performing any roofing services.
+An unregistered contractor is operating illegally in Norman and throughout Oklahoma.
+Before hiring any contractor, verify their state registration status, confirm current general liability and workers' compensation insurance certificates, and request recent customer references.

 10